fbpx

 So, how to deal with intrusive thoughts?

 It's crucial to acknowledge that these thoughts, whilst uncomfortable, distressing or upsetting, are just that.
 Thoughts.
 They are not facts.
 Try not to assign importance to them.
 They will come and go, just like every other thought you ever had.
 Heard of acceptance and commitment therapy (ACT)?
-Learn more about how to use ACT techniques to detach yourself from thoughts in our free book The Framework.
+Learn more about how to use ACT techniques to detach yourself from thoughts in The Mental Wellbeing Toolkit.

 Just because someone has thoughts about something, it doesn’t mean they’ll act on them.
-Learn the difference!
+It's important to recognize that thoughts are not actions.
+They are cognitive events, and they do not reflect a person's true desires, values, or intentions.

 If you feel able (ensuring you’re in a safe environment) you can learn to sit with distress.

+• Calling it out.
 What is the emotion?
 Can I describe it?
-Where do I feel it in my body? (e.g. clenched jaw, heart racing etc.).
+Where do I feel it in my body?

-Try not to associate the triggered emotion as ‘good or bad’, ‘right or wrong’; simply let it be.
+• Being non-judgmental.
+Try not to associate the triggered emotion as ‘good or bad’ or ‘right or wrong’.
+Simply let it be.
 It is neither of those things.
 It is what it is.

-Different people use different images.
+• Using visualisation to symbolize thoughts passing.
 An example might be to imagine your thoughts are clouds, floating by one by one, and you are the observer, just observing.
-Let them come and go as if you are lying on the grass looking up at the clouds moving in the sky.
+Let them come and go as if you're lying on the grass looking up at the clouds moving in the sky.

+• Remembering you’re always in the now.
 Spend a few moments observing your surroundings, refocusing yourself back into the now.
-A breathing exercise or distraction technique may help with this - be sure to check out The Framework and The Mental Wellbeing Toolkit for a wide range of practical tools for dealing with intrusive thoughts.
+A breathing exercise or distraction technique may help with this.

 how to stop feeling overwhelmed